-Our testing period commonly spans several months to allow us to spend quality time with each product and fully evaluate its performance.
-We dig in and get familiar with every model to deliver a comprehensive and confidence-inspiring review.
-Within that process, we pay attention to how performance relates to cost.
-If you're looking for an outstanding bag with a ton of features, perhaps you're okay paying more for it.
+We take several months to test each of these bags.
+This extended testing period allows us to spend quality time with each product and fully evaluate its performance.
+We dig into the nitty-gritty details of every bag to produce a comprehensive review, with the hope that it inspires confidence in your buying decision.
+We always pay attention to how performance relates to cost.
+If you're looking for an outstanding bag with a ton of features, perhaps you're okay with paying more for it.
 However, if funds are tight, you may be looking for a better balance of performance and affordability.

 The classic messenger bag design is a close-fitting shoulder bag that easily swings around to the front of the body and has a stabilizing strap to keep it secure while you're moving.
 This design provided powerline workers with easy access to their tools, and, in more modern times, became a popular design for bike messengers.
 The shoulder straps have widened over the years to increase comfort for single-shoulder carrying.
 With improved backpack designs, however, bike commuters often opt for two shoulder straps instead of just one.
 Backpacks don't swing around to the front quite as quickly as messenger bags, but if you're just making one or two stops and you don't need to grab things from your bag super quickly, it is likely a more comfortable option.

 In our initial rounds of testing, we asked a few essential questions: how does this bag feel on the back and shoulders?
 How is the padding?
-And most importantly, how does it handle a variety of load types and weights?
-After that, we considered the various design features of each model and paid attention to whether they helped or hindered overall comfort.
+And most importantly, how does it handle various load types and weights?
+After that, we assessed each model's design features and considered whether they helped or hindered overall comfort.